pdeona/-react-firebase-subscribable/README.md

 ### withFirestoreSubscription

 withFirestoreSubscription will cleanup/re-initialize snapshot listeners any time firestoreRef changes.
-To use dynamic subscriptions simply pass in null when the desired value isn't available:
+To use dynamic references simply pass in null when the desired value isn't available:
 `firestoreRef={currentUser ? firestore.collections('user-profiles').doc(currentUser.id) : null}`

 Props: